Ali Saleem: Courting controversy

-but has still ventured into the hearts and minds of the younger generations.
-While talking of taboo topics like "sex" in Pakistan where it is strictly off-limits even trying to mention it, Ali has been spared a backlash only because when on-the-air he is personifying a woman.
-Women, however, say that they are still afraid to do what Ali is doing on the show.
+but he had still ventured into the hearts and minds of the younger generations.
+While talking of taboo topics like "sex" in Pakistan where it is strictly off-limits even trying to mention it, Saleem had been spared a backlash only because when on-the-air he is personifying a woman.
+Women, however, said that they were still afraid to do what Saleem was doing on the show.

-Where television talk shows in Pakistan are reluctant to take on criticism for the military backed Pakistani government, Begum had always been critical of a general seated as a president.
+Where television talk shows in Pakistan were reluctant to take on criticism for the military-backed Pakistani government, Begum had always been critical of a general seated as a president.
 Due to these critical claims, former Pakistani President Pervez Musharraf was opposed to the show's airing.
 This fair bit of opposition led to the temporary closure of the show.
 Offers however extended from across the border in India for a follow-up of the show by the name Begum.

 The reformatted show aired 26 episodes with Indian celebrities on the channel 9X from India.

 The Late, Late Show With Ali Saleem

-Ali Saleem joined DawnNews with his latest show The Late, Late Show with Ali Saleem.
-Ali Saleem will be hosting the show as himself.
-The first episode is to be aired on Saturday 26 March 2016.
-Humayun Saeed, Nadeem Baig and Mehwish Hayat appeared as guests on the first episode.
+Saleem joined Dawn News with his latest show The Late, Late Show with Ali Saleem, hosting the show as himself.
+The first episode aired on 26 March 2016.
+Humayun Saeed, Nadeem Baig, and Mehwish Hayat appeared as guests on the first episode.
+The show aired its nineteenth and final episode on 5 June 2016.

-Property disputes with mother
+Film career

+In 2011, Saleem appeared in the Pakistani film Love Mein Ghum.
+In 2019, Saleem played a cameo role in Baaji, in which in he brought back his Begum Nawazish Ali character.

+In March 2023, it was reported that a biopic based on Saleem's life is in the works, with Indian actress Mallika Sherawat being considered to play him.

+Legal troubles

-Reportedly on 26 May 2011 Ali Saleem's mother Farzana Saleem called the capital city police and told them that her son has been torturing her.
-She was immediately taken to the hospital with a broken nose and other injuries on her body while Ali Saleem was taken to police station.
-Ali told media personal that there was some dispute going on within the family about property.
+Reportedly, on 26 May 2011, Saleem's mother Farzana Saleem called the capital city police and told them that her son has been torturing her.
+She was immediately taken to the hospital with a broken nose and other injuries on her body while Saleem was taken to police station.
+He told media personnel that there was some dispute going on within the family about property.